rackerlabs/design-system/_docs/style/focus-states.md

 #### Dark focus colors

-If the element's fill or border color are darker than 500, apply that color to the glow and border instead of the standard focus color.

-**Borderless elements**: If the focused element's fill color is darker than 500, use that color for the glow.
+For borderless elements, if the focused element's fill color is darker than 500, use that color for the glow.

-**Elements with a border**: If the focused element's border color is darker than 500, use that color for the glow and border.
+For elements with a border, if the focused element's border color is darker than 500, use that color for the glow and border.

 {% endcolumn %}